WhatsApp Pricing Explained: How Much Does It Cost?

 1. Free service conversations

-- Each WhatsApp Business Account gets 1,000 free service conversations per month.
+• Before, each WhatsApp Business Account got 1,000 free service chats each month.

 2. Free entry-point conversations from ads